ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 ### Trace Mana Cost

-Traced spells do not consume mana the same way concentration spells do: instead, they each reduce your Energetics by their cost.
+Traced spells do not consume mana the same way concentration spells do.
+Instead, each traced spell you have reduces your Energetics by its cost.
 Traced spells with variable cost keep the same value for X that they were cast with.
 This reduction cannot be avoided or removed, except by removing the trace.
 You still use your base Energetics for accessing skill abilities or spell enhancements, just like other temporary stat reductions.

 :::note Summary